Rayhane-mamah/Tacotron-2/README.md

 - feature prediction model (tacotron): implemented
 - vocoder (wavenet): not yet

-since the two parts of the global model are trained separately, we can start by training the feature prediction model to use his predictions laters on on the wavenet training.
+since the two parts of the global model are trained separately, we can start by training the feature prediction model to use his predictions laters on the wavenet training.

 # How to start
 first, you need to have python 3 installed along with [Tensorflow](https://www.tensorflow.org/install/).